CartoDB/carto-for-developers-guides/amazon-location/docs/guides/01-using-mapbox-gl.md

 initializeMap();
 ```

-At this point you will have a basic map with the Rivers AWS Location map resource:
+At this point you will have a basic map with the Rivers Amazon Location map resource:

 <div class="example-map">
     <iframe